Don’t get me wrong, growing a beard is mostly just simply letting it grow…

 It’s fine if you want to grow your beard “all natural”, but thinking that all beard products are just useless waste of time and money is pretty stupid.

-Beard washes and conditioners tend to be very useful in preserving the natural oils of the face and hydrating the skin underneath
+Beard washes and conditioners tend to be very useful in preserving the natural oils of the face and hydrating the skin underneath, compared to scalp-hair washing products which strip all of the precious sebum oil from your face.

-So on and so forth, if you’re stuck in the cynical idea that beard products are just a rip off and new hipster market, you are missing out.
+So on and so forth, if you’re stuck in the cynical idea that beard products are just a rip-off and new hipster market, you are missing out on some great ways of speeding up beard growth.

 5. Neglecting the Hair on Top of Your Head